 Monsters, in general, don't have the full range of stats that monsters in 5th Edition D&D have, having a more simplified stat block with the above listed special abilities listed afterwords, if present.

-One big difference is that true magic items (those things you can't buy) have at least a rudimentary intelligence.
+One big difference is that true magic items (those things you can't buy) have at least a rudimentary intelligence in 13th Age.
 PCs can only have as many magic items on them as they have levels, and if they go beyond this limit, the personalities of the magic items they carry begin to take over.

 The magic item examples have quirks listed, but there isn't really a mechanical aspect to this.
 If you have four magic items at 3rd level, your magic items start making you do things, and if the player can't come up with good ideas for what this makes their characters do, the GM is encouraged to get suggestions from the other players.